 So; better in what way?

-Alcohol, in just the right amount, can soothe people's nerves and put them in a good mood.
+Alcohol, in just the right amount, can soothe people's nerves and improve their mood.

 "He bringing forth food from the earth, wine that gladdens the heart of man" (Ps 104:14-15)